USMAI-Library-Consortium/sru-queryer/readme.md

 Example prox modifier:
 `ProxModifier('unit', "=", "sentence", context_set="cql")`
 \*Using the keyword for context set here is optional.
-I'm just showing it to make the order clear - it's rearranged slightly as compared to an SearchClause.
+I'm just showing it to make the order clear - it's rearranged slightly as compared to a SearchClause.

 The RelationModifier works in the same way.